Bear River Migratory Bird Refuge: Geography

+Ameneties

 The James V. Hansen Wildlife Education Center features interactive exhibits about the birds and wetlands of the Refuge and a 1/2-mile accessible walking trail a wetland habitat outside.
 Environmental education programs, symposiums and public events are offered.

 There is a one-way 12 mile auto route through the Refuge, with an audio tour and map available for download through the official website.